pwa-builder/pwabuilder-blog/src/docs/android/generating-your-android-package/generating-your-android-package.md

 ---
 layout: doc
-title: Generating your Android application with PWABuilder
+title: Generating your Android package
 excerpt: Everything you need to know about testing and generating your Androd app with PWABuilder
 description: Everything you need to know about testing and generating your Androd app with PWABuilderPlay Store
 date: 2021-09-17